coq/coq/dev/doc/xml-protocol.md

 ### <a name="command-db_upd_bpts">**Db_upd_bpts(...)**</a>
 The call passes a list of breakpoints to set or clear.
-The string is the absolute pathname of the .v file (or "ToplevelInput"), the int is the offset within the file and the boolean is true to set a breakpoint and false to clear it.
+The string is the absolute pathname of the .v file (or "ToplevelInput"), the int is the byte offset within the file and the boolean is true to set a breakpoint and false to clear it.
 Breakpoints can be updated when Coq is not busy or when Coq is stopped in the debugger.
 If this message is sent in other states, it will be received and processed when Coq is no longer busy or execution stops in the debugger.

 ```html
 <call val="Db_upd_bpts">